 Depression is a serious condition that affects millions of people.
 It’s usually caused by mental illness, trauma, or chemical imbalances in the brain.

 Depression can lead to difficulty performing basic tasks or even suicide.
 But luckily, exercise may help prevent depression or reduce the impact of this illness.
 Scientific studies have found that exercise has a positive impact on physical and mental health.

-Exercising increases serotonin and dopamine levels in the brain, which improve mood and psychological wellness.
-But exercise does not prevent depression.
+Exercising increases serotonin and dopamine levels in the brain, which improves mood and psychological wellness.
+However, exercise does not prevent depression.

 Improved Memory & Brain Health

-One of the most common memory complaints among seniors is how their minds seem to fail them during later stages of life.
-But new research suggests that a regular exercise routine not only helps with strength and cardiovascular health but also improves memory, too.
+One of the most common memory complaints among seniors is how their minds seem to fail them during the later stages of life.
+However new research suggests that a regular exercise routine not only helps with strength and cardiovascular health but also improves memory, too.

 The study, headed by the University of California, Davis, and Stanford University showed that those who exercised regularly were able to better carry out a task at hand.
 This wasn’t shocking news for anyone who’s been in academia long enough.